 Clare Bryden.
 A fresh way to share good ideas.
 Church Times, Issue 7786, 8 June 2012.
-Available on Church Times website (paywall), but I can’t find it at the moment!
+Available in the Church Times archive (paywall).

 MENTION TED, and although some people’s eyes will light up, while others will look perplexed.
 It started out, in 1984, as a conference that brought together people from three worlds: technology, entertainment, and design.
 A TED conference now takes place every year in Long Beach, California; and a sister conference, TEDGlobal, is held in Edinburgh.

 TED was formed to spread ideas.
 Its mission statement begins: “We believe passionately in the power of ideas to change attitudes, lives, and, ultimately, the world.”
 The format is a suite of short, carefully prepared talks, demonstrations, and performances, on a wide range of subjects, to foster learning, inspire, and to provoke conversations.

 Talks now range across subject areas far beyond the original TED three, and include the environment, psychology, sociology, law, aid, history, mathematics, exploration, economics, and so on.
 No talk should exceed 18 minutes, and some are as short as six minutes.
 The aim is to leave the audience with one idea to ponder, and, if possible, one step to take.
 It is better to leave the audience with their souls stirred, their brains engaged, and their bodies prepared to act.